DarthStrom/DarthStrom.github.io/about.md

 permalink: /about/
 ---

+I am a software developer and I try to post things worth sharing here.
+You can see more about my work at [darthstrom.com](https://darthstrom.com)

 The dark side of the Force is a pathway to many abilities some consider to be unnatural.

 Nwûl tash.